leftCoast/LC_neoPixel/README.md

 The included chainPixel class allows groups of pixels to be coded independantly from each other, while running off of a single processor pin.

-But we are going to wait on that for a bit.